iendjinn/iendjinn/_posts/2025-05-06-Dominion-of-the-Sword-Journal-1.markdown

 The party had been briefed that with war with the road warriors looming supplies were short and that anyone who managed to bring back valuable treasure would surely be praised as heroes.
 Starting with one of the rumours I'd created about an old government lab hidden beneath a quarry out West the adventure began on the outskirts of an abandoned pit mine.

-After some initial prevaricating about how where to look first for the lab, the party entered the foreman's hut, noting that the door hinges looked surprisingly shiny.
-Inside they found a hideaway, with warm food in a microwave.
+After some initial prevaricating about where to look first for the lab, the party entered the foreman's hut, noting that the door hinges looked surprisingly shiny.
+Inside they found a hideaway with warm food in a microwave.

 While Silus and his thrall inspected the machine, Brick looked for where the suspected occupant of the cabin had gone to.
 Eventually the group moved back outside and smelled cigarette smoke from the machine shed.